Get immigration help you can trust.

-- Meets minimum wage requirements for the position’s NOC skill level;
+- Meets minimum wage requirements for the position’s Training, Education, Experience, and Responsibilities (TEER) category;

-- Must be at an NOC skill level which is within one skill level of the applicant’s qualifying work experience.
-For example, for a candidate with qualifying experience at NOC Skill Level A, the position could be at NOC Skill Level 0, A, or B. Exception: If your qualifying experience is at NOC Skill Level D, then your job offer must also be in NOC Skill Level D; and
+- Must be at a TEER level which is within one level of the applicant’s qualifying work experience.
+For example, for a candidate with qualifying experience at TEER 1, the position could be at TEER 0, 1, or 2.
+Exception: If your qualifying experience is at TEER 5, then your job offer must also be in TEER 5 or B; and

 - Candidates’ experience must match the requirements for the position.